iamrealfarhanbd/iamrealfarhanbd/README.md

 ### Glad to see you here! :octocat:

 > I'm a **Javascript Developer**.
 An enthusiast of technology, I enjoy coding and solving programming problems.
-I am constantly thinking/developing web/app related modules and functionality.
+I am constantly thinking/developing web/app-related modules and functionality.
 I always find new ways to solve problems.
 Web and app Development has been a part of my life for more than six years.
 I live in Sylhet, Bangladesh.
 Currently, I have completed my B.Sc degree in Computer Science and Engineering from Leading University, Sylhet.
 I try my best to share my knowledge with others in the tech community.
 ---

 ### :blush: Talking about Personal Stuffs: